teifip/gke-demo/docs/login.md

 This section illustrates how to configure the WebGUI application to use [Google Sign-In](https://developers.google.com/identity/sign-in/web/) for access control.

+You will be able to complete this step only if you have configured a domain name for the WebGUI.
+This is because Google does not allow to register IP addresses as authorized JavaScript origins for the Google Sign-In OAuth client.

 ### Create the Google Sign-In OAuth client

 First of all you need to create a Google Sign-In OAuth client for the WebGUI.
 You can start the process from the Credentials section of the APIs & Services [console](https://console.cloud.google.com/apis/credentials).